cypherpunk-academy/2064/en/062_2023_Class meeting.md

 Principal: "Shut up!
 I'm talking now!
-After a teacher quit because of you and we spoke, I thought that peace would come.
+After a teacher quit because of you and me spoke, I thought that peace would come.
 And now this!
-Mr. Brunner has given you a clear instruction.
+Mr. Brunner has given you explicit instruction.
 You have disobeyed them..."

 A student: "That was Kevin, Kevin disobeyed her, not us."

-Principal: "This is not possible at our school, not in this time.
+Principal: "This is not possible at our school, not at this time.
-The teachers bear a great responsibility, and therefore they must be able to say here what happens.
+The teachers bear a great responsibility, and therefore, they must be able to say here what happens.
 And that must be followed.
 Absolutely.
 Otherwise, chaos will break out."

 A second pupil: "Do they also have responsibility for Marlene?
-There are people who want to kill her."
+Some people want to kill her."

 Principal: "Hell!
 Marlene Farras is no longer at this school!